AriezLabs/blog/content/blog/newyear21.md

   * Look for enjoyable work
   * Avoid soul-draining work
     * if impossible, get it over with instead of dragging on forever
+      * *ahem* my bachelor's thesis *ahem*
-  * Take up enjoyable and productive hobbies
+  * Take up enjoyable hobbies
     * I'll enjoy coding more if I find some balance.
     * I can't work productively all day long anyway.
       * I have a tendency to be unable to stop whatever I'm doing right now
       * This is a benefit, but it also makes it hard to start working
       * And I need to get better at realizing when I'm not being productive anymore and it would be better to stop.
+    * Bonus points if it's a worthwhile hobby with good payoff
   * Learn to enjoy mundane things
     * Listen to podcasts/audiobooks when doing the dishes etc.
 * Reducing the amount of work I need to do:
-  * Be smart when spending money
+  * Be smart about spending money
     * Find the price/performance sweet spot
-      * Finding good deals is enjoyable in itself
+      * Finding good deals is also enjoyable in itself
       * Buy used
     * Money is time
     * Avoid impulse buying